pnnartas/ajax-list/README.md

 <ul data-display="ajax-list" ajax-list-url="/get_list_content"></ul>
 ```

 After the site will load, AJAX List will take this `<ul>` and automatically request content for the first page from the `/get_list_content` URL.
-While it will be loading, spinner animation will be shown (assuming that you have correctly provided it in CSS) and when content will be ready, it will be placed right into `<ul>` tag (replacing everything in it), with page navigation on the top in its own container.
+While it will be loading, spinner animation will be shown (assuming that you have correctly provided its URL in CSS) and when content will be ready, it will be placed right into `<ul>` tag (replacing everything in it), with page navigation on the top in its own container.

 * * *